extractus/article-extractor/README.md

 extract('https://bad-website.domain/page/article')
 ````

-While adding rules, you can specify a `transform()` function fine-tune article content more thoroughly.
+While adding rules, you can specify a `transform()` function to fine-tune article content more thoroughly.

 Example rule with transformation: